-The Interlocal Agreement specifies that both funding streams will be placed in a Watershed Fund managed by the District to administer a NPDES Stormwater Management Program as required for new construction and to develop a watershed management plan.
+The Interlocal Agreement specifies that both funding streams will be placed in a Watershed Fund managed by the District to continue the activities of the SSWP, including development of the watershed management plan.
 Once a watershed management plan has been developed for this area, it is anticipated that the Watershed Fund will be used to fund water quantity and quality projects as identified in the plan.

-Management recommends that the Subcommittee recommend to the Board of Directors that the General Manager be authorized to execute the proposed Interlocal Agreement for the creation of the Southern Sarpy Watershed Partnership between the communities of Bellevue, Gretna, Papillion, Springfield, Sarpy County and the Papio-Missouri River Natural Resources District, subject to changes deemed necessary by the General Manager and approval as to form by District Legal Counsel.
+Management recommends that the Subcommittee recommend to the Board of Directors that the General Manager be authorized to execute the proposed five-year Interlocal Agreement for the continuation of the Southern Sarpy Watershed Partnership between the communities of Bellevue, Gretna, Papillion, Springfield, Sarpy County and the Papio-Missouri River Natural Resources District, subject to changes deemed necessary by the General Manager and approval as to form by District Legal Counsel.